 - Collect as much evidence as possible, especially information.

-- With all children, assess for and document physical signs of abuse, including and especially any injuries that are inconsistent with the reported mechanism of injury.
+- Assess for and extensively document physical signs of abuse, particularly, any injuries that are inconsistent with the reported mechanism of injury.

-- With all children, assess for and document signs and symptoms of neglect, including inappropriate level of clothing for weather, inadequate hygiene, absence of attentive caregiver(s), or physical signs of malnutrition.
+- Assess for and document signs and symptoms of neglect, including inappropriate level of clothing for the weather, inadequate hygiene, absence of attentive caregiver(s), or physical signs of malnutrition.

-- Immediately report any suspicious findings to both the receiving hospital (if transported) and to the Greenville County Department of Social Services (DSS) intake phone number at 864-467-7750.
+- EMS providers are considered mandatory reporters of suspected child, vulnerable adult, and elderly abuse.
+South Carolina law requires the EMS provider to immediately report any suspicious findings to both the receiving hospital and to the Greenville County Department of Social Services (DSS) intake phone number at 864-467-7750.
 Report should be completed on a recorded line and documented on the patient care report (PCR).